CPU Hierarchy 2023 – PC Processors Tier List

 CPU Hierarchy C Tier

-We have entered the group of processors that are starting to reveal their age, insufficiency of cores, and power, particularly when it comes to the latest video games.
+We have entered the group of processors that are starting to reveal their age, scarcity of cores, and power, particularly when it comes to the latest video games.

-AMD’s second generation of Ryzen still provides incredible value, but its IPC is pretty weak, leaving a lot to be desired.
+AMD’s second generation of Ryzen still provides excellent value, but its IPC is rather mediocre, leaving a lot to be desired.
 The same goes for Intel’s 9th generation i5s and i3s.

 The Ryzen 2700X is a fairly good option as you can grab it for less than $200 and get an 8-core and 16-thread CPU.
 However, this is Zen+, don’t mistake it for AMD’s Zen 2 (3600, 3700X, etc.).
 It is significantly slower in single-core performance.

 Intel’s i5s (such as the 9400F) are also outdated, considering they are locked to just 6 threads while i3s are stuck at 4 threads.
-That’s too low by today’s standards.
+That’s too scant by today’s standards.

 Model Boost Clock Cores/Threads TDP